pharzan/pharzan.com/posts/communication-is-key.md

 ---
 # The Power of Communication: Lessons from Building Teams

 One of the most valuable lessons I've learned throughout my career is deceptively simple: communication is everything.
-More specifically, creating the right channels and fostering transparency can transform how teams operate.
+More specifically, creating the right channels and fostering transparency is very crucial.

 ## The Transparency Principle

-When you put information out there, something interesting happens.
-The right people respond to it—and even those who don't respond directly begin thinking differently.
+I've learnt when you put information out there, something interesting happens.
+The right people respond to it—and even those who don't respond directly begin thinking about it.
 Their decision-making shifts.
 Their perspective broadens.
 This is the compound effect of transparent communication.
+You might not see the effect right from the start but after a while you will realize the difference.

 ## The Introvert's Dilemma